uoe-is-apps/CollaborateUltraPortlet/README.md

 # CollaborateUltraPortlet
-uPortal portlet providing integration with Collaborate Ultra
+uPortal portlet providing integration with Collaborate Ultra.
+The portlet allows creation/update/deletion of sessions, retrieval of session recordings, and the addition/removal of internal/external participants to sessions.
+Internal user lookup feature is provided via LDAP lookup.

+The portlet also has a basic adminsitrative function which allows users who are in a configurable group to administer all sessions in the system.

 # Important!